mattmc3/antidote/README.md

 ### Recommended install

-The simplest way to use antidote is to call the `antidote bundler` command from your `.zshrc`:
+The simplest way to use antidote is to call the `antidote load` command from your `.zshrc`:

 ```zsh